Our Work

 Campaign to Reach Carriers

-In Q1 2024, we plan to launch a campaign to notify as many at risk individuals as possible via various channels to raise awareness of OTC.
-Our goal is to provide knowledge and power that will enable them to prevent unnecessary deaths from OTC deficiency.
+The goal is to notify as many at risk individuals as possible via various channels to raise awareness of OTC.
+Providing knowledge and power will enable them to prevent unnecessary deaths from OTC deficiency.